mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

    ```

 1. The [configuration file](#configuration-files) has several testing profiles defined with varying
-   amounts of fuzzing.
+   amounts of testing.
 We recommend that you start with the `Quick` profile.
 Testing with this
    profile completes quickly, allowing for easier configuration validation.

    Provide the profile by adding the `DAST_API_PROFILE` CI/CD variable to your `.gitlab-ci.yml` file,